scalalandio/chimney/docs/docs/supported-transformations.md

     Foo(Foo.Baz("baz")).intoPartial[Bar].transform.asEither // Right(Baz(Bar.Baz("baz")))
     ```

-As we see, for infallible transformations there is very little difference in behavior between total and partial
+As we see, for infallible transformations there is very little difference in behavior between Total and Partial
-transformers.
-For "products" the difference shows when transformation for any field/constructor fails.
+Transformers.
+For "products" the difference shows up when transformation for any field/constructor fails.
 One such fallible
 transformation, available only in partial transformers, is unwrapping `Option` fields.

 !!! example

-    Partial Transformers preserve path (with nestings!) to the failed transformation
+    Partial Transformers preserve the path (with nestings!) to the failed transformation

     ```scala
     //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}